HumpityDumpityDumber/poketop/README.md

     --swww-arguments — Extra arguments for swww img

     --template <app name> - Creates themer file for application

+    -p, --pokemon - choose pokemon instead of it being randomly selected
 ```

 **If you would like to use the project and want proper documentation on configuring the automatic theming feel free to dm `raurutuchr` on discord.**